Entanglement dynamics from universal low-lying modes: Acknowledgements

 \section{Acknowledgements}

-We thank Henry Lin and Tibor Rakovszky for early collaboration on this work.
-We are grateful to Hosho Katsura, Shota Komatsu, Marco Lastres, Hong Liu, Frank Pollmann, Xiaoliang Qi, Raghu Mahajan, Mark Mezei, Lesik Motrunich, and Douglas Stanford for useful discussions, Raghu Mahajan for helpful comments on the draft, and Frank Pollmann for helpful numerical suggestions.
-SM thanks Lesik Motrunich for collaboration on a previous work~\cite{moudgalya2023symmetries}, and Marco Lastres and Frank Pollmann for collaboration on an upcoming work.
-SV is supported by Google.
+We thank Henry Lin and Tibor Rakovszky for early collaboration on this work, and Alessio Lerose for a related ongoing collaboration.
+We are grateful to Hosho Katsura, Michael Knap, Shota Komatsu, Marco Lastres, Hong Liu, Raghu Mahajan, Mark Mezei, Lesik Motrunich, Frank Pollmann, Xiaoliang Qi, Douglas Stanford, and Caterina Zerba for useful discussions, Raghu Mahajan for helpful comments on the draft, and Frank Pollmann for helpful numerical suggestions.
+SM thanks Lesik Motrunich for collaboration on a previous work~\cite{moudgalya2023symmetries}, and Marco Lastres and Frank Pollmann for collaboration on \cite{lastres2024nonuniversality}.
+SV is supported by Google, and SM from the Munich Center for Quantum Science and Technology (MCQST) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--EXC--2111--390814868.
 We acknowledge the hospitality of the Yukawa Institute of Theoretical Physics (YITP), Kyoto during the workshop “Quantum Information, Quantum Matter and Quantum Gravity” (YITP-T-23-01), where this work was initiated. \onecolumngrid